 The Narrow Gate of the Here-and-Now is presented in four chapters, each one exploring the past three decades through different thematic approaches.
 The chapters are: Chapter One: Queer Embodiment; Chapter Two: The Anthropocene; Chapter Three: Social Fabric and Chapter Four: Protest and Conflict.
 All four chapters are now open to visit.

-This is the first time that the museum has been given over entirely to a display from the IMMA Collection, and will showcase a selection of artworks, recently acquired for the Collection through a fund from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
-Alongside this, several key loans will augment the artworks in the Collection and Archive.
+This is the first time that the entire Museum has been given over to a display from the IMMA Collection and presents more than 200 artworks.
+The exhibition also showcases a selection of recently acquired artworks to the Collection through a fund from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+Alongside this, while several key loans augment the artworks in the Collection and Archive.

 The exhibition positions IMMA’s inception in 1991 as part of a crucial moment in the history of globalisation, within the European context.
-Around this time, several national museums of contemporary art opened in countries such as Poland and Lithuania that were redefining their cultural identities in the context of a post-Communist Europe.
+Around this time, several museums of contemporary art in countries such as Poland and Lithuania were redefining their cultural identities in the context of a post-Communist Europe.
 These and wider shifts towards globalisation, with the dawn of the internet and rise of neoliberal politics in the West, provide the context for thinking about IMMA’s role in relation to the global contemporary.